linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

     LQIRUPDWLRQSURYLGHGE\WHOHFRPPXQL

-<br>The NLTK book has an [excellent section on processing raw text and unicode issues](http://www.nltk.org/book/ch03.html#fig-unicode).
-I could never figure out what caused the error above but that's a dose of real world data problems.
-Let's move on.
+<br>I could never figure out what caused the error above but that's a dose of real world data problems.
+The NLTK book has an [excellent section on processing raw text and unicode issues](http://www.nltk.org/book/ch03.html#fig-unicode).
+They discuss some problems I've encountered above.
+Let's move on and begin pieces of the next step.
 To begin our exploration of regular expressions (aka "regex"), it's important to point out some good resources to brush up on the topic.
-The best resource I ever had was in [Videos 1-3, Week 4, Getting and Cleaning Data, Data Science Specialization Track](https://www.coursera.org/learn/data-cleaning) (At Coursera by Johns Hopkins University).
+The best resource I have experienced was in [Videos 1-3, Week 4, Getting and Cleaning Data, Data Science Specialization Track](https://www.coursera.org/learn/data-cleaning) (At Coursera by Johns Hopkins University).
 The instruction and examples in these helped me UNDERSTAND how to use regex vice googling ["how to match text between two strings python regex"](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how+to+match+text+between+two+strings+python+regex) and hacking away until getting the desired output.
-When you understand regex, you will start to use metacharacter expression matches vice using literal matches, and crush any text matching requirment.
+When you understand regex, you will start to use metacharacter expression matches vice using literal matches, and crush any text matching requirement.
 Here are some learning resources listed in my own subjective order of usefulness and relevance to python:
 * http://regexone.com/ (interactive teaching)
 * https://regex101.com/ (interactive testing; you can paste your text and test expressions)
 * http://regexr.com/ (interactive testing like above)